We may collect a share of sales or other compensation from the links on this page.

 Computer systems 💻

-Hi-tech computer systems are often installed to constantly monitor humidity and temperature and adjust the pressure to maximise snow conditions.
+Hi-tech computer systems are often installed to constantly monitor humidity and temperature and adjust the pressure to maximize snow conditions.

 It takes a skilled workforce to manage the machines, keep them running, move them around the slopes and a small army of snowplows to spread out the snow.